 Do you want to promote National Condom Day (NCD) 2019 but need some inspiration?

-It may be helpful to focus your events around the ‘Ask first: communicate and negotiate’ theme and the following key messages:
+It may be helpful to focus your events around the consent theme, ‘Ask first: communicate and negotiate’ tagline and the following key messages:

-- All partners of legal age must enthusiastically agree to take part in sexual activities without fear, coercion or intimidation.
+- All partners must enthusiastically agree to take part in sexual activities without fear, coercion or intimidation.

 - All partners have the right to use condoms and other contraception to protect themselves from sexually transmissible infections (STIs) and unplanned pregnancies.